-Sean Peterson is a Mechanical and Mechatronics Engineering Professor who is the head of the UW Fluid Flow Physics Group.
+Sean Peterson is a Mechanical and Mechatronics Engineering professor who is the head of the University of Waterloo Fluid Flow Physics Group.
 Professor Peterson also holds an affiliated faculty position in Mechanical and Aerospace Engineering at the Polytechnic Institute of New York University.

 - 2006, Doctorate, Mechanical Engineering, Purdue University

 - 2001, Master of Science, Mechanical Engineering, Purdue University